makrai/notes/zhong-2105-larger-pretrained.md

   between Decay(t) Decay (t) at every threshold t
   * => we take the maximum difference between Decay(t) and Decay (t) to lower-bound the fraction of decaying instances
-  * Figure 4 estimates the true decaying fraction between MINI and LARGE >= 6%
+  * Figure 4 estimates the true decaying fraction between Mini and Large >= 6%
   * for other pairs of model sizes in Table 2, and
   * for the full results across other tasks and model size pairs in Appendix C
 * In all of these settings we find a non-zero fraction of decaying instances,